-There will be weekly homework assignments, due Wednesday at 5 p.m. in a bin outside by office.
-Mathematical components of homework will be due moodle at the same time.
-Late homework papers will be accepted for 50% credit through Friday at 5 p.m..
+There will be weekly homework assignments, due Friday in class.
+Mathematica components of homework will be due moodle at the same time.
+Late homework papers will be accepted for 50% credit through class time Monday.
 If you cannot complete a homework due to illness, family emergency, or similarly compelling reason, contact me.
 (Also see the section on "Dean's excuse policy" in the Student Handbook.)

-I strongly encouraged you to work with other students on the homework.
+I strongly encourage you to work with other students on the homework.
 Try the problems yourself.
 When you get stuck, talk to someone else about them.
 Physics is hard.
 You won't get all the problems on your own.
 Working with others is absolutely essential in advanced physics classes.